 Protecting Separate Property from Becoming Marital Property

 Preserving separate property from becoming marital property is crucial to ensure a fair division of assets in the event of a divorce.
-By understanding the methods to protect separate property, spouses can establish clear boundaries and prevent potential disputes.
+Spouses can establish clear boundaries and prevent potential disputes by using methods to protect separate property.
 This section will discuss the importance of maintaining separate bank accounts, documenting gifts and inheritances, and using prenuptial and postnuptial agreements as tools to safeguard separate property.

 Maintaining Separate Bank Accounts